 Here the similarities end between these two career documents.
-The curriculum vitae (CV) is most often used by professionals in higher education academia, science, and medicine who have additional accomplishments to report.
+The curriculum vitae (CV) is most often used by professionals in higher education academia, science, and medicine who have additional accomplishments.

-Conducting research, and disseminating the findings through papers and presentations is a major part of their job responsibilities.
+Conducting research and disseminating the findings through papers and presentations is a major part of their job responsibilities.
 Regarding job performance, publishing papers in academia are analogous to making sales.
-Each year, an academic could publish anywhere from one to six, or even a dozen papers, and also present these papers through conferences and lectures.
+Each year, an academic could publish anywhere from one to six, or even a dozen papers, and present them through conferences and lectures.
 The more prolific publishers are held in higher esteem by their profession.

 Length of Canadian Curriculum Vitae – CV vs. Resume

-Publishing and presenting papers on research, and being given awards, honors and other accolades for this research take up most of the pages of a curriculum vitae (CV).
+Publishing and presenting papers on research and being given awards, honors, and other accolades for this research take up most of the curriculum vitae pages (CV).
 Most resumes are one- to two pages long.
 A curriculum vitae (CV) may easily run past two pages.
-The length of your experience, publications, and so on, will determine the number of pages.
+The length of your experience, publications, and so on will determine the number of pages.
 The accomplishments of the famed astronomer, publisher, and public speaker Carl Sagan are said to have run 250 pages.

 Listing Work History and Military Experience